Declaration of Intent on Climate Action

 5. Empower the next generation of climate conscious youth and communities

-6. Build the right partnerships to mobilize change and increase cooperation
+6. Build the right partnerships to mobilise change and increase cooperation

 7. Build high-trust relationships to increase inclusion, diversity, equity and accessibility of our programming through community outreach so that no-one is left behind.